szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Panic is very unlikely to happen, and it is generally not very convenient because it makes enemies harder to hit.
 Plus, the permanent-until-death penalty discourages pretty much any idea of using this item.
 Therefore:

 - The Save vs. Spell against Panic now has no penalty, and the effect only lasts 2 rounds.
-On the second round, if the target is still panicked, there is a 20% chance that the affected creature must save vs. Death or be killed by the shock.
+On the second round, if the target is still panicked, there is a 20% chance that the affected creature must Save vs. Death or be killed by the shock.
 Even if they survive, they become rooted in place for the remainder of the round.
 - The penalty to Charisma is now a penalty to Constitution, which is more meaningful.
 It is also no longer permanent, but instead lasts 24 hours (2 in-game hours, or 3 full normal 8-hour rests).
 The chance of this happening is now 10% instead of 20%.

 ### Make Blackmist more blinding and grant immunity to blindness (1590) (BG2EE EET)